 - Second-degree burns: these are where damage goes beyond the epidermis into the dermis, or the second layer of a human’s skin.
 Second-degree burns are further broken down into “superficial” and “deep” burn types.
 Superficial second-degree burns usually result in clear blisters appearing, extreme pain, and the surface of the skin being much more moist, while deep thickness burns result in heavy scarring and drier skin around the site of the burn.
 Both of these burns take weeks to heal and require proper bandaging and treatment.

 - Third-degree burns: occurs when damage extends through the entire dermis and affects organs and nerves.
 Common signs of a third-degree burn include dry skin, white or black wounds, and nerve or tissue damage.
 Treatment for a third-degree burn often requires skin grafts and extensive surgery, and even then may not fully restore the skin to its original, pre-accident condition.

 - Fourth-degree burns: the most serious type of burn, fourth-degree burns are when damage goes all the way through the skin and down to the underlying muscle and bone.
 Injuries from fourth-degree burns result in severe disfigurement and often require amputation of the affected limb.
 In some cases, fourth-degree burns cause death in victims.

 Burn injuries aren’t just some of the most painful and traumatic injuries a person may ever suffer–they’re also some of the most expensive to treat, and often require years of corrective surgery and therapy.
 The risk of infection means that burns must be treated with extra care and caution, which can easily lead to medical bills that total more than six figures.
-Given this information, it is critical that you contact an experienced St. Louis personal injury lawyer after you have sustained burn injuries as a result of someone else’s careless actions.
+Given this information, it is critical that you contact an experienced St. Louis, MO personal injury lawyer after you have sustained burn injuries as a result of someone else’s careless actions.